Royal New Zealand Navy: World War II

 Achilles moved to the Pacific, and was working with the United States Navy (USN) when damaged by a Japanese bomb off New Georgia.
 Following repair, she served alongside the British Pacific Fleet until the war's end.

-The New Zealand Division of the Royal Navy became the Royal New Zealand Navy (RNZN) from 1 October 1941, in recognition of the fact that the naval force was now largely self-sufficient and independent of the Royal Navy.
+The New Zealand Division of the Royal Navy became the Royal New Zealand Navy (RNZN) on 1 October 1941, in recognition of the fact that the naval force was now largely self-sufficient and independent of the Royal Navy.
 The Prime Minister Peter Fraser reluctantly agreed, though saying "now was not the time to break away from the old country".
 Ships thereafter were prefixed HMNZS (His/Her Majesty's New Zealand Ship).